SCIENCE. POLITICS. STORYTELLING.

 Bio

-Previously, Sheril served as director of the University of Texas at Austin Energy Poll.
-She has also worked with the Webber Energy Group at the Center for International Energy and Environmental Policy and Duke University's Nicholas Institute for Environmental Policy Solutions.
-Sheril has been a visiting scholar with The Pimm Group, a fellow with the Center for Biodiversity and Conservation at the American Museum of Natural History, and a Howard Hughes Research Fellow.
-She lives in Bethesda, Maryland with her husband, David Lowry, and sons.
+Previously, Sheril co-founded Science Debate (now Science on the Ballot) and served as Executive Director from 2015-2022.
+She also served as director of the University of Texas at Austin Energy Poll and worked with the Webber Energy Group at the Center for International Energy and Environmental Policy.
+She has been a research scientist at Duke University's Nicholas Institute for Environmental Policy Solutions, a visiting scholar with The Pimm Group, a fellow with the Center for Biodiversity and Conservation at the American Museum of Natural History, and a Howard Hughes Research Fellow.

-Read more about what Sheril is up to in the Bush Center's Q&A.
+Read more about what Sheril is up to in the Bush Center's Q&A.PBS Series

-Serving Up ScienceA SERIES ON PBS DIGITAL STUDIOS
+A SERIES ON PBS DIGITAL STUDIOS

 HOSTED BY SHERIL KIRSHENBAUMThe series all about food: where it comes from and how it impacts our health and our planet.
 History buff, foodie and science writer Sheril Kirshenbaum serves up a side of science and history, explores the reasons behind the recipe, and offers some tasty tips on your favorite foods.